Oriolus Kids

 Group Farewell:

-Here are some self-directed play options for the indoors and the outdoors during Late Autumn.
+Here are some self-directed play options for the indoors and the outdoors during Late Winter.

 Indoor:

-- Dramatic play options with dress-up clothes.
-Farmer’s Market set-up with play food and baskets.
+- Dramatic play options with dress-up clothes: Fairytale costumes and props

 Outdoor: